-Class work is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
+Classwork is an important part of everyday teaching, and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
 This is a good opportunity to test for content.
-Students cover the following units; Emotion Commotion, Move it or Lose It, You are What you Eat and Can't We All Just Get Along.
-Students evaluate a broad range of factors that shape identity and have an impact on young people's health decisions, behaviours and actions.
-They plan and evaluate strategies and interventions and advocate for their own and others' health safety and wellbeing.
-Students investigate the impact of changes and transitions on relationships.
-They assess their capacity to consider and respond positively to challenges and how they can contribute to caring, inclusive and respectful relationships.
+In Personal Development, Health and Physical Education students cover the following units: Bullying, Personal Safety, Drug Use, Mental Health and Adolescence and Change.
+Students analyse health issues that impact on young people, learn how to access and assess health information, develop an understanding of inclusivity and diversity as well as explore positive relationships and strategies that enhance their ability to cope and feel supported.
 In practical lessons, students engage in Invasion Games, Net and Court, Target Games and Striking and Fielding units and learn tactical awareness, strategies, analysis of movement and the value of physical activity.
 Students are assessed on both theory and practical outcomes.

-TECHNOLOGY
+TECHNOLOGY MANDATORY